Skip to content

 See Selective Disclosure for the full scope system and available claims.

-Authentication (IDToken) + Authorization (Your System)AUTHENTICATIONIDToken ServerX.1280 + VDSMobile Appbiometric + keySigned JWTsub: tokenIdscope: granted scopesgiven_name, family_nameage_over_18, nationality…AUTHORIZATIONAPI GatewayJWT verify + policyRBAC / ABACroles + policiesUser DirectorytokenId → local rolesYour Backend Servicesreceive verified identity + authorized roleIDToken proves identity · Your system decides access
+Authentication (IDToken Seal) + Authorization (Your System)AUTHENTICATIONIDToken Seal ServerX.1280 + VDSMobile Appbiometric + keySigned JWTsub: tokenIdscope: granted scopesgiven_name, family_nameage_over_18, nationality…AUTHORIZATIONAPI GatewayJWT verify + policyRBAC / ABACroles + policiesUser DirectorytokenId → local rolesYour Backend Servicesreceive verified identity + authorized roleIDToken Seal proves identity · Your system decides access

 QuestionAnswer

-How does my system consume IDToken?Via standard JWT, OIDC, or SAML — no proprietary integration
+How does my system consume IDToken Seal?Via standard JWT, OIDC, or SAML — no proprietary integration

 What’s the join key for local roles?The tokenId in the JWT sub claim — stable per enrollment